Get a FREE Car Check

 Enter the vehicle registration number into the field provided on a free vehicle history check website.
 The website provides important vehicle data from the DVLA, police database, and Motor Insurance Bureau (MIB).

-This primary finding is a free check that validates certain crucial information.
-It will cost you just £9.99, but you will get complete peace of mind that you are not purchasing a vehicle that is reported stolen and has an adverse history like:
+This primary check that validates certain crucial information.
+It will cost you just £10.99, but you will get complete peace of mind that you are not purchasing a vehicle that is reported stolen and has an adverse history like:

 • Live MOT & tax status